sorgerlab/indra/README.md

 ```

 Next, we look at an example of querying the [Pathway Commons database](http://pathwaycommons.org) for paths between two lists of proteins.
+Note: see installation notes above for installing jnius, which is required for using the BioPAX API of INDRA.
 ```python
 from indra.biopax import biopax_api
 # Process the neighborhood of BRAF and MAP2K1